suanow/Crypto-trading-system/README.md

 > “I always say the beauty is in the mix.” – Nancy Pelosi

+This repository is a public version with description about trading system for cryptocurrency markets.
+It does not contain full project.

 ## Acknowledgements
 I would like to express my deepest gratitude to my advisor, Andrew @5x12, whose insightful feedback and support were instrumental in the development of this project.
 Without his guidance, this project would not have been as successful and enjoyable.